Ch. 02

 She put the journals aside and turned to the thing that actually needed her attention today.

 The Eco homage.
 Ten years since his death, which in this department meant ten years since the walls went up.
-Umberto Eco had taught at Bologna, not Milan.
-Everybody knew that, and nobody cared.
-He'd lived in the city for decades, died in the city, and built the semiotic tradition that every humanities department in Italy ran on whether they admitted it or not.
-Milan claimed him anyway.
-The department had planned an evening event — a screening of a documentary, a panel, a reading from The Name of the Rose.
-Lucia had organized most of it because nobody else volunteered and because she was the only person in the department who could get the auditorium for free, which in an Italian public university was the only real skill that mattered.
+Eco had taught at Bologna, not Milan; the department claimed him anyway.
+A documentary, a panel, a reading from The Name of the Rose.
+Lucia had organized most of it because nobody else volunteered and because she was the only one who could get the auditorium for free, which in an Italian public university was the only real skill that mattered.

 The auditorium had a projector.
 The projector needed a lamp.
 The lamp had died two weeks ago.